Science says climbing Trees is good for kids.

 Tree climbing improves cognitive skills, too

-A recent (2015) study out of the University of North Florida indicates that Tree climbing may also improve cognitive ability.
+A 2015 study out of the University of North Florida indicates that Tree climbing may also improve cognitive ability.
 The study examined adult subjects, but there’s no reason to believe that children wouldn’t receive the same benefits.
 In the experiment, Drs.
 Ross and Tracy Alloway measured subjects’ “working memory,” which is the ability to retrieve information from short-term memory while actively engaged in a task.
 When the researchers gave subjects dynamic, physically challenging activities to do before the working memory test, such as Tree climbing or walking on a balance beam, their scores improved by 50 percent.
-A 50% jump is quite significant!
-Could it be that the focus needed to climb a Tree primes the brain for the next task at hand and helps to keep the mind sharp?
+A jump like that is quite significant!
+Could it be that the focus needed to climb a Tree primes the brain for the next task at hand and helps keep the mind sharp?

 Risky play is healthy for kids

 Tree climbing gives kids a unique opportunity to learn how to assess risk.
 It also lets them test their limits.
 It can be exhilarating for children to feel fear—and to push through it anyway.
 They enjoy the burst of self-confidence that follows when they succeed, and they learn to recognize and respect their limits when they don’t.
 When they climb with friends, social interactions add another dimension of learning to the experience.